The pocketbook plant (Calceolaria) with its gorgeous flower display makes it a favorite in households across the country.

 As an annual, calceolaria should be placed in a spot where its flowers can be on display.

-Set it in or near a window on a shelf or stand, but make sure that it doesn’t get direct sunlight.
+Set it in or near a window on a shelf or stand, but ensure it doesn’t get direct sunlight.